hadipourh/Boomerang/README.md

 This repository complements our research documented in the paper [Improved Rectangle Attacks on SKINNY and CRAFT](https://tosc.iacr.org/index.php/ToSC/article/view/8908) which has been accepted to ToSC 2021, issue 2.

+The new version of our tool published in [Throwing Boomerangs into Feistel Structures Application to CLEFIA, WARP, LBlock, LBlock-s, and TWINE](https://tosc.iacr.org/index.php/ToSC/article/view/9858) is available [here](https://github.com/hadipourh/comeback).

 ## Contents

 - [Improved Rectangle Attacks on SKINNY and CRAFT](#improved-rectangle-attacks-on-skinny-and-craft)